BK20210310/LASSO/README.md

-# LASSO

-LASSO (Least Absolute Shrinkage and Selection Operator) is a method for feature selection.
+# LASSO (Least Absolute Shrinkage and Selection Operator)

+## Introduction

+LASSO is one method of feature selection.
+I used gene expression data (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE130563) as an example to implement LASSO.

 ## Data visualization